Imitating What Works: Simulation-Filtered Modular Policy Learning from Human Videos: Experiments

 \paragraph{Robot evaluation} For real-world robot evaluation, we use a UFACTORY xArm7 with a UFACTORY xArm gripper, mounted next to the table viewed by the D455 camera.
 The camera is fixed in the same place as during training, and the camera-to-base transform is calibrated via hand-eye calibration.
 For the pick-and-place, the goal is set interactively by clicking a point on the observed RGB image.
 To generate task-agnostic candidate grasps, we use a heuristic for each object.
 For the pick-and-place bottle and the can, the candidate grasps follow the same grid as the anchor grasps.
 For the ladle, we set the grasp point by finding the 3D point on the ladle closest to the camera, and then grasp either towards or away from the robot along the $y$ direction.
 Empirically, these methods reliably produce stable grasps on each object.

-\paragraph{Implementation details} For pose graph optimization, we form edges between pairs 32 and 64 frames apart, and use default settings otherwise.
-For simulation, we leverage the operational space controller in robosuite~\cite{zhu2020robosuite}.
-The pre-defined anchor grasps cover the four cardinal directions with respect to the robot base, and elevation angles of 10 degrees and 50 degrees.
-For our policy model, the goal point embedding has dimension 32, and the MLP fuser has two layers of size 512.
-The trajectory decoder has two layers of size 128, and predicts 16 waypoints.
-The grasp decoder has two layers of size 64.
-For training, we use an AdamW optimizer with a learning rate of 0.0001 and batch size of 64 (full dataset for our data).
-For pretraining on HOI4D, we train on $L_{\text{traj}}$ for 800 epochs and then on $L_{\text{traj}} + 0.01 L_{\text{grasp}}$ for 200 epochs.
-For our data, we train on $L_{\text{traj}}$ for 1000 epochs and then on $L_{\text{grasp}}$ with $0.1\times$ learning rate for 500 epochs.
+\paragraph{Implementation details} For pose graph optimization, we form edges between pairs 32 and 64 frames apart, and use default Open3D settings otherwise.
+For simulation, we leverage the operational space controller in robosuite~\citep{zhu2020robosuite}.
+We use $K = 8$ pre-defined anchor grasps, covering the four cardinal directions with respect to the robot base and elevation angles of 10 degrees and 50 degrees.
+We find that this provides sufficient coverage for accurate nearest-neighbor grasp scoring -- further densifying the grid does not significantly improve grasp selection.
+For pose tracking method details, as well as policy model architecture and optimizer details, please see Appendix~\ref{sec:addl_details}.